 The horror … the horror

 In addition to the vendor rooms and celebrity signings, Weekend of Fear hosted several other events sure to please horror fans including celebrity Q & As and cast reunions.
 There were also numerous film screenings over the three days that gave Pennsylvania filmmakers like Bobby Keller a chance to show their work.
-I didn’t have time to leave my table and attend any of the screenings but I met some of the filmmakers behind Holiday of the Dead and had a great time drinking with them at the after party.
+I didn’t have time to leave my table and attend any of the screenings, but I met some of the filmmakers behind Holiday of the Dead and had a great time drinking with them at the after party.

 My table was set up in a hallway with two other vendors.
 We were close to the restrooms but not much else; most attendants didn’t realize we were even part of the event because there weren’t any signs posted directing patrons to our particular hallway until late Saturday afternoon.
-My neighboring vendors were Michael and Shell DiBaggio, the married creators of Ascension Epoch. and Horror Show Jack who crafts custom vampire fangs.
-Mr. Nice had previously told the Ascension Epoch scribes that they would be the only writers at the convention even though I had signed up before they did and the promoter was familiar with my book.
+My neighboring vendors were Michael and Shell DiBaggio, the married creators of Ascension Epoch and Horror Show Jack who crafts custom vampire fangs.
+Mr. Nice had previously told the Ascension Epoch scribes they would be the only writers at the convention even though I signed up before they did and the promoter was familiar with my book.

 Because Geisinger signs were plastered throughout the hallway and FANtom Fest posters were not, horror fans once again had no clue as to our presence.
 To make matters worse, a wedding reception occupied the space immediately after the doctors left the hotel.
 The new bride was none too pleased that horror fans dressed like Freddy Krueger and the Grim Reaper were walking around the Scranton Hilton.
 She began screaming at several of the vendors and hotel security was eventually brought in.